Title-1

 The identification-services gap

-Creative thinking identification
+Creative Thinking identification

 Equity in screening

-What Renzulli Learning Provides: Feature by Feature
+What Renzulli Learning Provides: Mapped to Ohio Requirements

 Each tool maps to a specific Ohio requirement and produces a concrete, exportable output:

 ORC Chapter 3324 OAC 3301-51-15 (eff.
-July 1, 2025)How Renzulli Learning addresses Ohio’s core gifted education requirements:
+July 1, 2025) 2026-2027 Approved Assessments WEP framework| Ohio Requirement | Renzulli Learning Contribution |

 |---|---|

-| Identification K–12 State-approved assessments across four categories; once identified, always identified | The CTC provides a validated assessment for the creative thinking category — the most underused of Ohio’s four.
-Renzulli complements — not replaces — district-administered cognitive and achievement assessments for superior cognitive and specific academic categories. |
+| ORC 3324 Identification K-12 State-approved assessments across four categories; once identified, always identified | The CTC is on Ohio’s 2026-2027 List of Approved Assessments for Gifted Student Identification \u2014 providing a school-administered creative thinking assessment for the Creative Thinking Ability category.
+Renzulli complements (does not replace) district-administered cognitive and achievement assessments for Superior Cognitive Ability and Specific Academic Ability identification. |

-| Whole-Grade Screening At least once in K–2 and once in grades 3–6 using approved instruments; equity protections for underrepresented groups | The Renzulli Profiler and Executive Function Assessment support follow-up identification planning for newly screened students, surfacing strengths that cognitive screenings may miss in students from underrepresented groups. |
+| OAC 3301-51-15 Whole-Grade Screening At least once in K-2 and once in grades 3-6 using approved instruments; equity protections for underrepresented groups | The Renzulli Profiler and Executive Function Assessment support follow-up identification planning for newly screened students, surfacing strengths that cognitive screenings may miss in students from underrepresented groups under the 2025 strengthened equity provisions. |

-| Written Education Plan (WEP) Required for every student receiving services; must include measurable goals aligned to Ohio Learning Standards, service description, and match to student strengths | The Renzulli Profiler generates the student strengths documentation required by WEP.
+| OAC 3301-51-15 Written Education Plan (WEP) Required for every served student; measurable goals aligned to Ohio Learning Standards, service description, match to student strengths | The Renzulli Profiler generates the student strengths documentation required by WEP.
 The PSP tracks measurable goal progress and generates periodic progress reports for parents.
-Enrichment activity logs document services provided. |
+Enrichment activity logs document services provided across the WEP cycle. |

-| Differentiated Gifted Services Instruction differentiated in depth, breadth, complexity, pace, and/or above-grade-level content; occurs during the typical instructional day | The enrichment database and SEM-based PBL tools provide 40,000+ interest-matched activities and investigations differentiated above grade level — meeting OAC 3301-51-15’s precise definition of gifted services. |
+| OAC 3301-51-15 Differentiated Gifted Services Instruction differentiated in depth, breadth, complexity, pace, and/or above-grade-level content; occurs during the typical instructional day | The enrichment database and SEM-based PBL tools provide 40,000+ interest-matched activities and investigations differentiated above grade level \u2014 meeting OAC 3301-51-15’s precise definition of gifted services and providing a practical pathway to close the identification-services gap. |

-| Acceleration Policy & WAP Districts must maintain an approved acceleration policy; Written Acceleration Plans required when students accelerate | Renzulli’s PBL tools and PSP support documentation of student readiness for acceleration decisions and track progress after placement, complementing district acceleration teams and WAP implementation. |
+| ORC 3324 Acceleration Policy & WAP Districts must maintain an approved acceleration policy; Written Acceleration Plans required when students accelerate | Renzulli’s PBL tools and PSP support documentation of student readiness for acceleration decisions and track progress after placement, complementing district acceleration teams and WAP implementation. |

-| No Services Letter Districts must notify families of identified students not receiving services | Renzulli Learning’s enrichment database provides a practical pathway to begin serving identified students — even when full gifted pull-out programs are unavailable — reducing the number of students who require no services letters. |
+| OAC 3301-51-15 No Services Letter Districts must notify families of identified students not receiving services | Renzulli Learning’s enrichment database provides a practical pathway to begin serving identified students \u2014 even when full gifted pull-out programs are unavailable \u2014 reducing the number of students who require “no services letters.” |

 What Implementation Looks Like in Ohio Districts

-“Ohio requires us to identify in creative thinking, but we never had a practical tool for it — nothing we could administer at school and put in an identification file.
-The CTC changed that.
-A scored, standardized report in under an hour that our coordinator can use with any grade level.
-We’ve identified students in that category for the first time because of it.”Gifted Coordinator · Northeast Ohio school district
+“Ohio requires us to identify in Creative Thinking Ability, but for years we never had a practical tool for it \u2014 nothing we could administer at school and put in an identification file with confidence about its standing on the state approved list.
+The CTC’s addition to Ohio’s 2026-2027 approved list for Gifted Student Identification changes that.
+A scored, standardized report in under an hour that our coordinator can use with any grade level, with the ODE&W approval status that gives us confidence including it in our identification plans.”Gifted Coordinator · Northeast Ohio school district

 Ohio Gifted Education: Common Questions